 Turnover represents the value of services provided during the year, net of value added tax.
 Training fees are recognised when the service is provided.
 Employment agency fees are recognised when the contract commences.
-Consultancy income is recognised in line with delivery of consultancy services.
+Revenue from the contract with the Education Endowment Fund and Stronger Practice Hubs in Partnership with Emotion Coaching UK is recognised in line with delivery against specific contract milestones.
+Where milestone delivery is uncertain, revenue is recognised in line with costs incurred.